jndctranslation/landing_page/_posts/2011-12-31-english-speaking-countries-in-africa.md

 ---
 layout: blog
-title: "English-Speaking Countries in Africa"
+title: Spanish Speaking Countries in Europe
+description: >-
-description: "Being the second largest continent in the world, one might wonder if there are any English-speaking countries in Africa.
+  Being the second largest continent in the world, one might wonder if there are any English-speaking countries in Africa.
 And the answer would be yes, there are.
 English translation service?
-Again, a yes, **considering** that it ..."
+Again, a yes, **considering** that it ...
-thumb_image: "/assets/images/upload/770b124e95f7b81d9568741d596f47f448000bd6.jpeg"
+thumb_image: /assets/images/upload/770b124e95f7b81d9568741d596f47f448000bd6.jpeg
 author: Antonia
 ---